Mount Bandai: Volcanic activity

-Approximately 90,000 years ago at the time of the Okinajima pyroclastic flow, and 50,000 years ago at the time of the Zunashi pyroclastic flow, the river formally flowing through the Inawashiro basin was dammed, the water level went up, and Lake Inawashiro appeared.
+Approximately 90,000 years ago at the time of the Okinajima pyroclastic flow, and 50,000 years ago at the time of the Zunashi pyroclastic flow, the river formerly flowing through the Inawashiro basin was dammed, the water level rose, and Lake Inawashiro appeared.

-Although it is said that the eruption which created four peaks in 1888 (Mount Obandai, Mount Kobandai, Mount Akabane, and Mount Amidagamine) was from a Mount Fuji shaped mountain of over 2000 meters formed in an eruption in 806 (the first year of Daido), there is also historic evidence which shows that there were eruptions at earlier times, which also changed the Mount Fuji shaped mountain.
+Although it is said that the eruption which created four peaks in 1888 (Mount Obandai, Mount Kobandai, Mount Akabane, and Mount Amidagamine) was from a Mount Fuji shaped mountain of over 2000 meters formed in an eruption in 806 (the first year of Daido), there is also historic evidence which shows that there were eruptions at earlier times, which also changed the Fuji-shaped mountain.

 Eruption of 1888

-On July 15, 1888 there was an explosion of water vapour in a Kobandai eruption.
-It is believed that hot ground water continuously spurting out had weathered the mountain and this caused it to collapse.
-This caused an avalanche of debris to bury 5 nearby villages on the north foot of the mountain and 477 people were killed.
+In early July 1888, there was rumbling but this was not recognized as a warning for the eruption.
+On July 15, 1888, there was a phreatic eruption.
+After the explosive eruption, the north side of Kobandai collapsed and sector collapses began.
+The river Nagasegawa and its tributaries were blocked and lahars (volcanic mudslides) and debris flows damaged the downstream section of the river.
+Lakes Hibara, Onogawako, Akimotoko and Goshikinuma were formed.
+It is believed that hot ground water continuously spurting out had eroded the mountain and this caused it to collapse.
+The avalanche of debris buried five nearby villages on the north foot of the mountain and 477 people were killed.

 This eruption was the first major disaster for the modern Japanese government which began from the Meiji period.

-The government launched an enquiry to investigate the eruption and this was implemented by Kiyokage Sekiya and Yasu Kikuchi.
-The government provided relief and attempted to rebuild the affected villages.
+The government launched an enquiry to investigate the eruption, and provided relief and attempted to rebuild the affected villages.
 Extensive research, including surveys was undertaken into the causes of the eruption and the extent of the damage – this was an unusual measure to take at the time.
 Detailed pictures were taken of the events.